lpfann/website/content/authors/admin/_index.md

   #  link: files/cv.pdf
 ---

-Lukas Pfannschmidt is working in the intersection between bioinformatics and machine learning.
-He is focused on algorithms  to automatically uncover relevant elements of interesting datasets.
+Lukas Pfannschmidt is working in the intersection between theoretical machine learning and applied data science.
+His own research focused on algorithms  to automatically uncover relevant elements of interesting datasets.
-He is also interested in developing algorithms into applications with regards to performance, usability and scalability.
+He is interested in developing algorithms into applications with regards to performance, usability and scalability.

 In his spare time he is realizing hobby projects focusing on self-hosted or decentralized applications and is also interested in the industries recent technologies such as Docker or Kubernetes.